Andrew Cavendish, 11th Duke of Devonshire: Political career

 Cavendish, now styled as Marquess of Hartington, ran unsuccessfully as a National Liberal candidate for Chesterfield in the 1945 general election and as a Conservative for the same seat in 1950.
 He succeeded as 11th Duke of Devonshire in November 1950, and served as Mayor of Buxton from 1952 to 1954.
 Devonshire served as Parliamentary Under-Secretary for Commonwealth Relations from 1960 to 1962, Minister of State at the Commonwealth Relations Office from 1962 to 1963, and for Colonial Affairs from 1963 to 1964.
 He once said that these appointments by his uncle, Harold Macmillan, the then-prime minister, were "the greatest act of nepotism ever".

-He joined the Social Democratic Party (SDP) in early 1982, having contacted the party's leader Roy Jenkins directly soon after the Warrington by-election the previous summer.
+He joined the Social Democratic Party (SDP) in early 1982, having contacted the party's leader Roy Jenkins directly to offer his support soon after the Warrington by-election the previous summer.
 Latterly a supporter of David Owen – whom he later described as "the best of them" – Devonshire chose to remain with the rump 'continuing' SDP after the majority of the party's members voted to merge with the Liberal Party in 1988.
 He later sat as a crossbencher during his rare appearances in the House of Lords.